Charly Jordan Flaunts Booty In Thong Bodysuit On Instagram

 “Freaking awesome shoot,” declared a fourth fan.

-Plus, the sensation shared another Instagram update four days ago and showed off her bare derriere.
-That time, she did so in a red bikini and the post was a long video that showed her frolicking in a forest.
+The sensation shared another Instagram update four days ago and that time showed off her bare derriere.
+She did so in a red bikini and the post was a video that showed her frolicking in a forest.
 At one point, the model ran away from the camera and her booty was on display.
 She wore her hair down in its naturally curly and voluminous state and accessorized with a dagger charm necklace and a bracelet.